 Scholarship awards will range from $250 to $4000.
 (The average award has been $1,600 per student in the past few years due to high volume of applications).
 OVPDEMA study abroad scholarship is not intended to pay for the entire study abroad program.
 We highly encourage students to seek additional funding sources to assist with their study abroad course expense.
 The scholarship amount varies based on the volume of qualified applications received the given semester.

-Questions about the OVPDEMA Study Abroad Scholarship Program or application process should be sent to firstname.lastname@example.org with the subject line Spring 2021 Study Abroad Scholarship Application.
+Questions about the OVPDEMA Study Abroad Scholarship Program or application process should be sent to email@example.com with the subject line Fall 2021 Study Abroad Scholarship Application.

-IU has suspended study abroad programs for Fall 2020 semester.
-Spring 2021 study abroad program decisions will be made the first week of October.
+IU has allowed a limited number of study abroad students and programs for Summer 2021 semester.
 For most up-to-date information regarding IU study abroad and global mobility, please visit:

-Students who applied for Fall 2020 OVPDEMA study abroad scholarships can defer their application materials to Spring 2021.
-Please contact email@example.com if you have any questions.
+Students who applied for Summer 2021 OVPDEMA study abroad scholarships can defer their application materials to Fall 2021.
+Please contact firstname.lastname@example.org if you have any questions.